Introduction

 - Read-only input (

-$OSAP_INmounted read-only) - Limited resources (CPU/RAM limits)
+$OSAP_INmounted read-only) - Limited resources (CPU/RAM limits enforced)

 Error Handling